.jpg)

-Gabriel Weinberg and Justin Mares, the founders of Duckduckgo, studied how successful companies acquire customers.
-Their research revealed a pattern: the best companies don't try everything.
-They find one or two channels that work exceptionally well.
+Gabriel Weinberg and Justin Mares, the founders of DuckDuckGo, studied how successful companies acquire customers.
+Their research revealed a clear pattern: the best companies don’t try everything.
+They focus on one or two channels that perform exceptionally well.
 But how do you really find them?

-Based on their research, learnings and experiences they distilled everything into a simple, but thorough process- the Bullseye framework.
+That’s where the bullseye framework for retailers comes in.
+Based on their research and experience, Weinberg and Mares distilled everything into a simple but thorough process- the bullseye framework.

 Because most retailers jump to execution without really understanding which channels fit their customers, products, and constraints- they can spend months without figuring out the why behind their struggle.